 > Organization chart (pdf)

-Senior Vice President, Financial Settlement & Digital Services
+Senior Vice President, Financial Settlement & Distribution Services

 Muhammad has nearly three decades of experience in Information & Communication Technology and Aviation Finance, having worked for Saudia Airlines as the CIO and CFO.